by Peter Drost and James Bow.

 But why Malvern?

-The City of Scarborough had by the early 90's approved $1 billion in development in the Malvern area while predictions indicated that growth around the Town Centre would add approximately 15,000 residents plus 21,000 jobs.
+By the early 1990s, the City of Scarborough had approved $1 billion in development in the Malvern area while predictions indicated that growth around the Town Centre would add approximately 15,000 residents plus 21,000 jobs.
 The place was booming.

 When the Scarborough RT opened to just past the Scarborough Town Centre in 1985, the next phase of the project would have taken the line to the abandoned right-of-way of the Canadian Northern, which proceeded northwest from the McCowan/Ellesmere intersection, past the Sheppard/Markham intersection, to the corner of Finch and Morningside.
 The teething problems experienced by the new ICTS cars cooled the TTC's enthusiasm for the extension.
 The TTC noted that the proposed right-of-way northeast of Sheppard and Markham shrank rapidly, and the line through here would be near people's backyards.
 The TTC was unwilling to have a repeat of the vocal complaints they had received from residents abutting the line north of Kennedy Station.
 Rather than plan for the cost of mitigating the effects of the line north of Sheppard Avenue, the TTC decided to end the RT extension at Sheppard instead, if indeed they decided to go that far.